Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

-# Azure model client library for Python
+# Azure model inference client library for Python

-The ModelClient Library allows you to do inference using AI models you deployed to Azure.
+The client Library allows you to do inference using AI models you deployed to Azure.
 It supports both serverless endpoints (aka "model as a service" (MaaS) or "pay as you go") and selfhosted endpoints (aka "model as a platform" (MaaP) or "real-time endpoints").
-The ModelClient library makes services calls using REST AP version `2024-04-01-preview` specificed here (TODO: insert link).
+The client library makes services calls using REST AP version `2024-04-01-preview` specificed here (TODO: insert link).
 For more information see [Overview: Deploy models, flows, and web apps with Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/concepts/deployments-overview).

-Use the ModelClient library to:
+Use the model inference client library to:

 * Authenticate against the service
 * Get information about the model